 Continuing Education for Speech Language Pathologists in Wisconsin

 Wisconsin requires licensed speech language pathologists to complete 20 hours of continuing education as part of the state’s license renewal process.
-At minimum, two of those hours must relate to ethics offered through the:
+At least two (2) hours must relate to ethics, and the 20 total hours must be board-approved continuing education.

-A CE course offered outside of these organizations is also acceptable, provided it is approved by DPI, ASHA, AAA, NBS-HIS or IHS.
+A CE course offered outside of these organizations is also acceptable, provided it is approved by DPI, ASHA, AAA, NBC-HIS or IHS.
 Graduate courses may be approved if they are directly SLP-related and from an accredited institution.
-Classes not meeting these requirements must receive state board pre-approval.
+If a CE activity isn’t offered through the listed organizations, it should qualify as board-approved continuing education under the Hearing and Speech Examining Board’s approval standards.

 Contact Information for SLP State Licensure in Wisconsin